nippur72/PolymerTS/README.md

 # PolymerTS

-Write Polymer 1.0 elements as TypeScript @decorated classes.
+Write Polymer 1.x elements as TypeScript @decorated classes.

+> NOTE: If you need to support Polymer 2.x or higher, see the official [PolymerDecorators project](https://github.com/Polymer/polymer-decorators).
+We will be working on providing a migration path for users that are currently using Polymer 1.0 and PolymerTS.
+To find out more (or help!), see issue [#110](https://github.com/nippur72/PolymerTS/issues/110).

 # Table of contents